-Seydou Keita was sent off early on, and the hosts saw Juninho Quixada red carded after 80 minutes, as Barragan, Federico Cartabia and Philippe Senderos secured the triumphValencia made a mockery of being a man down for most of the game to beat Ludogorets 3-0 on Tuesday and stamp one foot in the Europa League quarter-finals.
+Seydou Keita was sent off early as Barragan, Federico Cartabia and Philippe Senderos secured the triumph.Valencia made a mockery of being a man down for most of the game to beat Ludogorets 3-0 on Tuesday and stamp one foot in the Europa League quarterfinals.

 Barragan's terrific strike five minutes in began what looked to be a routine victory for the visitors, but Seydou Keita's red card as he conceded a penalty threw a potential spanner in the works.

-Roman Bezjak stepped up for Ludogrets but los Che shot-stopper Diego Alves leapt to his right to palm away the effort from the spot, then less than 10 minutes later the Bulgarian side were down by two goals when Federico Cartabia turned in a scrappy attack.
+Roman Bezjak stepped up for Ludogrets but Los Che shot stopper Diego Alves leapt to his right to palm away the effort from the spot, then less than 10 minutes later the Bulgarian side was down by two goals when Federico Cartabia turned in a scrappy attack.